advil64/partial-sensing/readme.md

         - ```python
             if blocks == 0 and positive == len(equation):
            ```
-    - If the right_side ("blocks") of the equation is greater than 0 and it is equal to the number of positive tuples in the equation set, then all grid values of the coordinates in the positive tuples in the equation set must be blocks and all negative tuples must be 0.
+    - If the right_side ("blocks") of the equation is greater than 0 and it is equal to the number of positive tuples in the equation set, then all grid values of the coordinates in the positive tuples in the equation set must be blocks and 1, and all negative tuples must be empty and 0.
         - ```python
             if positive == blocks:
            ```